Street Machine Summernats 34 - Jan 6-9, 2022

 |Entrant Season Pass||$500||At the gate (if available)|

 Your complimentary entrant t-shirt and number plate can only be redeemed at scrutineering.
-If you do not bring your vehicle, you will be able to purchase this pack at an additional price of $50.
+If you do not bring your vehicle, you will be able to purchase this pack for $50.

 Summernats has two burnout competitions, Burnout Masters and Burnout Championship.